Audit Logs

 | System | Report configuration, Localization, General settings update |

-All above events are emitted at Medium priority.
+All of these are emitted at Medium priority.

 Knowledge Management